 Open Academic Computer Labs are located in Pickler Memorial Library and Violette Hall 2000.
-Library locations include the first-floor lobby and PL312.
-Eleven group study rooms are available in the PL312 area; keys may be checked out at the Library Service Desk.
+Library locations include the first-floor lobby and PML 312.
+Eleven group study rooms are available in the PML 312 area; keys may be checked out at the Library Service Desk.
 There are also labs or student kiosk machines in all of the Residence Halls which are open 24/7.
 Website its.truman.edu/software-and-labs.

-Full-service copy machines are located in the Information Center in the Student Union Building and on the first floor of Pickler Memorial Library.
-Black and white copies are 10 cents per page and color copies are 50 cents per page.
-Scanners can be found on all three floors of the Library.
-Website library.truman.edu/Print-Scan-Copy.asp
+Full-service copy machines are located in the Information Center in the Student Union Building and in Pickler Memorial Library.
+Scanners can be found in the Library.
+Website: library.truman.edu/print-scan-copy/

-To apply for accommodations, a student will need to submit the appropriate documentation to the Disability Services Office.
+To apply for accommodations, a student will need to submit the appropriate documentation to Student Access and Disability Services.
 Accommodations are available for students with a documented disability.
 Visit the website for additional information at: disabilityservices.truman.edu/.
-If you have questions, please contact the Disability Services Office Director.
-Disability Services is located in Kirk Building 114 in the Center for Academic Excellence area.
+If you have questions, please contact the the Student Access and Disability Services Director.
+Disability Services is located in Pickler Memorial Library 109A.